 Measurable objectives and progress (Recommendation 3.3)

-- Increase the number of women in executive management, from 23% to 33% by 2015, 34% by 2016 and 35% by 2017.
+- Increase the proportion of women in executive management, from 23% to 33% by 2015, 34% by 2016 and 35% by 2017.

-- Increase the proportion of women on Group subsidiary boards from 14% to 30% by 2015.
+- Increase the proportion of women on Group subsidiary boards from 14% to 30% by 2015, and 35% by 2017.

-- As at 30 September 2013, 30% of the Group's executive management were women.
+- As at 30 September 2014, 30% of the Group's executive management were women.

 - Graduate program (Australia): As at 30 September 2014, 46% of the graduates who have accepted positions in the Company’s 2015 graduate program are women.
-Core talent development programs (Australia): For the 2013 financial year, 47% of the Australian talent development program participants, on an aggregated basis across NAB's core talent development programs (Elevate, Ignite and Accelerate), were women.
+Core talent development programs (Australia): For the 2014 financial year, 47% of the Australian talent development program participants, on an aggregated basis across the Company’s core talent development programs (Elevate, Ignite and Accelerate) were women.

 Proportion of women employees and Board members (Recommendation 3.4)

 - Proportion of women employees in the whole organisation.

 - Proportion of women in senior executive positions (executive management positions) within the Group